zramctl

 apt-get install util-linux

 Setup and control zram devices.
-Use `mke2fs` or `mkswap` to format zram devices to partitions.
+Use mkfs or mkswap to format zram devices to partitions.
+More information: <https://manned.org/zramctl>.

 lsmod | grep -i zram

-Enable zram with 2 devices (use `zramctl` to configure the devices further):
+• Enable zram with a dynamic number of devices (use `zramctl` to configure devices further):

 sudo modprobe zram num_devices=2